 I would suggest they read whatever gives them pleasure.
 Life is too short for anything else.

 You’ve found a time machine.
 You want to visit a deceased writer and ask him or her one question.
 Who would it be?
 What’s the question?

 I would visit Margaret Mitchell and ask, “How did you do that and could you teach me to do it, too?”

 What is the worst piece of writing advice you’ve ever been given?

 For years my father hinted that my stories needed more gunfights and secret caves, but he’s finally given up doing that.

 And the best?

 Years and years ago, Evan Hunter told me that unless you get up and start writing in the morning, you’re not a writer, you’re just someone who plans to write something in the very near future.
 At the time I thought he was crazy.
 Write in the morning?
 I didn’t even get up in the morning.
 I got up about noon and generally started writing at about midnight, except that it wasn’t generally, it was rarely, because usually at midnight I was out drinking with my friends.
 But eventually I took his advice and I went from being a writer who wants to write to one who actually does, and there’s no better feeling than that.
 And none worse, either.

-Renee Beauregard Lute is the Reviews Editor for The Review Review.
-Her fiction, nonfiction, and poetry have appeared or are forthcoming in Bellevue Literary Review, The Northern New England Review, Roar Magazine, and elsewhere.
-She lives in Providence, Rhode Island with her husband and two cats, and is eagerly awaiting the birth of her first daughter, due in May.
+Renee Beauregard Lute's fiction, nonfiction, and poetry have appeared or are forthcoming in Bellevue Literary Review, The Northern New England Review, Roar Magazine, and elsewhere.